Resources/Audiences/Civil Contractors & GCs/Pricing & Margin Confidence

 Winning by a penny means:

-• You are not chasing the lowest number
+• You’re not chasing the lowest number

 Before you talk about tightening anything, write down your floor: